Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 If it refers to our Christian life now, could anyone have imagined what it is truly like to live in relationship with Jesus?
 Can non-Christians understand?

-Would someone like to explain Verse 10? but God has revealed it to us by his Spirit.
+Would someone like to explain Verse 10?
+These are the things God has revealed to us by his Spirit.
 The Spirit searches all things, even the deep things of God.

 The Spirit has not described to us the things God has prepared.
 But he has shown us the possibility that there can be things beyond our comprehension.
 There are some things about God – deep things – which are un-knowable to us mere mortals.
 But there are many things which the Spirit does make known to us: